 In enterprise environments, this isn’t just a UX upgrade—it’s a sales acceleration tool.
 It shortens quote times, increases order accuracy, and builds trust across teams.

-Leading platforms like imagine.io are helping businesses bring these capabilities to life—without the complexity traditionally associated with 3D and configuration tools.
+Leading custom product configurators like imagine.io are helping businesses bring these capabilities to life—without the complexity traditionally associated with 3D and configuration tools.

 With 3D-first product configurators powered by real-time visualization, dynamic pricing logic, and compatibility rules, imagine.io enables brands to build interactive, scalable experiences for both their internal teams and end buyers.